aliakseimaniuk/algolia/README.md

 ## Basic idea

 Implement contact book.
 User should be able to search for contact information (address, phone number) by a person's last name and first name.
 In addition to that user should be able to retrieve all contacts from a specific company.
+Also person should be able to search popular people from his contact list.

 ## Demo